Discovering and Reasoning of Causality in the Hidden World with Large Language Models: Introduction

 \section{Introduction}

 Science originates along with identifying important variables and revealing their causal relations~\citep{Hanson1958PatternsOD,sci_revolution}.
-Despite the progress in the past decades, existing causal discovery approaches (CDs) mainly rely on high-quality measured variables, which are usually given by human experts~\citep{causation_2nd,auto_causal,causal_learn_survey}.
+Despite the progress in the past decades, existing causal discovery (CD) approaches mainly rely on high-quality measured variables, which are usually given by human experts~\citep{causation_1st,auto_causal,causal_learn_survey}.
 However, the desired variables and their measurements are usually unavailable in a wide range of real-world applications.
 For example, Amazon sellers who want to analyze the factors related to user ratings only have raw user reviews, which are written according to the underlying user preferences for certain product characteristics.
-Therefore, \textit{the lack of high-quality high-level variables} has been a longstanding impediment to broader real-world applications of CDs or causality-inspired methods~\citep{causal_rep_learn}.
+The high-level variables, such as the preferred product characteristics, reflected from the low-level raw text reviews, are useful for causal analysis on how to improve purchase rates of the products.
+Therefore, \textit{the lack of high-quality high-level variables} has been a longstanding impediment to broader real-world applications of CD or causality-inspired methods~\citep{causal_rep_learn,zhang2024causal}.